Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 }
 ```

-We were now able to validate each workflow node options, and if a workflow node depends on one another, validate that the dependency is valid (the output type of the dependency must be compatible with the option type of the dependent).
+We were now able to validate each workflow node options, and if a workflow node depends on one another, validate that the dependency is valid (the output type of the dependency must be compatible with the option type of the dependant).

 ## Conclusion